Logo

 DropdownArrow

 Don’t know your SVRs from your APRs?
-Think a DIP sounds like it would be nice with bread?
-Find out what the common mortgage acronym terms mean here.
+Think a DIP sounds like it would be nice with chips?
+Find out what the common mortgage terms mean here in our mortgage acronym cheat sheet.

-We’ve compiled a jargon-busting list of terms you’re likely to come across when applying for a mortgage.
+We’ve compiled a jargon-busting list of terms you’re likely to come across when applying for a mortgage in one mortgage acronym cheat sheet.
+So you can confidently know your AIPs from the APRs.

-Loan to value is a calculation used by mortgage lenders to work out how high the level of your mortgage debt is compared to the value of your property, expressed as a percentage.
+LTV stands for Loan To Value.
+It's a calculation used by mortgage lenders to work out how high the level of your mortgage debt is compared to the value of your property, expressed as a percentage.

 It’s easy to work out.
 If you’re applying for a mortgage of £250,000 and the home you’re buying costs £300,000, you divide 250,000 by 300,000 to get a loan to value of 83%.
 With this loan to value you would be eligible for interest rates in a lender’s 85% range, not 80% range.